Skip to main content

 Ashley:

 Thanks for listening to this episode of the COMPLY podcast.
 We hope you enjoyed the conversations between John and Eamonn around impending regulation for the Buy Now, Pay Later industry and what compliance and legal teams can implement today to adhere to existing consumer finance regulations.
-For additional insights into all things marketing compliance, you can head to content.performline.com and be sure to check out the links and resources in today’s show notes.
+For additional insights into all things marketing compliance, you can head to performline.com/resources and be sure to check out the links and resources in today’s show notes.
 Thanks again for listening, and we’ll see you next time.